marciaj-sp1/HealDB/readme.md

     - Loads DCB data from an Excel file.
     - Maps and inserts DCB classifications and descriptions.
     - Populates the DCB list with details such as DCB numbers, names, CAS numbers, and classification history.

-- **`iucn_conservation_status_PM.py`**

-  - Purpose: Fetches plant-related active ingredients and DCB names from the database, processes them using the IUCN API to gather conservation status, threats, and distribution data, and saves the results in JSON format.
-  - Key Processes:
-    - Retrieves active ingredients and DCB names classified as "PM" (plant-based).
-    - Cleans and processes names for querying the IUCN API.
-    - Collects conservation status, threats, and country distribution.
-    - Summarizes and saves results as JSON files for active ingredients and DCB data.

 - **`populate_external_ids_types.py`**